John McKay (New Brunswick politician)

-John Bradley McKay (born June 8, 1948) was a politician in New Brunswick, Canada.
+John Bradley McKay (born June 8, 1948) is a former politician in New Brunswick, Canada.
 He was a member of the province's legislative assembly and served as mayor of the city of Miramichi, New Brunswick from 2004 to 2008.

 McKay was born in Newcastle, New Brunswick to William John McKay and Elmira F. McKay (née Scott).
 He attended the New Brunswick Teacher's College and the University of New Brunswick.
 He became a school teacher.

 McKay was elected to the Legislature on November 18, 1974 to represent the Liberal in the new single-member riding of Miramichi-Newcastle.
 McKay was re-elected on October 23, 1978, and served four years as Financial Critic.
 McKay was mayor of Newcastle from 1986 to 1987.
 He was re-elected again on October 13, 1987, and on September 23, 1991.
 After a provincial redistribution abolished the old constituency, he was re-elected on September 11, 1995 to represent the Miramichi Centre from 1995 to 1999.
 He was speaker of the provincial assembly from 1996 to 1997.
 In 1999, he was defeated in a re-election bid by Progressive Conservative Kim Jardine.